 CONGRESS STEPS IN: Fortunately, Senators Chris Van Hollen and Sherrod Brown and Representative “Chuy” García introduced a resolution on March 25th, 2021 to overturn the OCC “fake lender” rule via Congressional Review Act.
-If passed, this resolution would remove the OCC rule to facilitate rent-a-bank schemes: allowing out-of-state lenders to launder their high-cost loans through bank partnerships, hence the “fake lender” moniker.
+The Senate passed their version of the CRA on May 11th with bipartisan support and an endorsement from the White House.
+If passed in the House, this resolution would remove the OCC rule to facilitate rent-a-bank schemes: allowing out-of-state lenders to launder their high-cost loans through bank partnerships, hence the “fake lender” moniker.

-CONTACT CONGRESS: We are urging you to call your senators and tell them to vote yes on the Congressional Review Act that will repeal this terrible rule.
-Here you can find contact info for your states’ senators.
+CONTACT CONGRESS: We are urging you to call your congressional representatives and tell them to vote yes on HJ Res 35, the Congressional Review Act that will repeal this terrible rule.
+Here you can find contact info for your states’ representatives.

 SIGN OUR LETTER: We are sending a letter asking Congress to overturn the true lender rule through a Congressional Review Act.
 If you haven’t signed on yet, the window is closing — sign on now!
 We have over 370 organizations and hope to get more signatures.
 We want to show lawmakers on Capitol Hill that a broad and robust coalition of consumer advocates support common-sense rules that protect consumers and not allow predatory lenders to extract wealth from vulnerable communities.